robohlstrom24/AD-lab/README.md

 ## Operational Relevance

 This project demonstrates foundational Active Directory (AD) skills modeled after an IT Support environment.
 A Windows Server domain controller is deployed, and a custom organizational unit (OU) hierarchy separates users, groups, and endpoints.
-Identity and Access Management (IAM) principles are applied through role-based access control (RBAC) using security groups.
-Proficiency with tier 1 IT support tasks is demonstrated with screenshots visible when clicking the > dropdowns.
+Proficiency with tier 1 IT support tasks is demonstrated with screenshots (click the > dropdowns to view).

 ## Tier 1 IT Support Tasks